proctorlabs/templar/README.md

 * String concatenation: `~` e.g. `{{ 'Hello' ~ ' ' ~ 'world!' }}` prints "Hello world!"
 * Functions: `ident()` e.g. `{{ env('USER') }}` would retrieve the value of the environment variable "USER".
 * Filters: `|` e.g. `{{ 'hello world' | upper }}` would use the 'upper' filter to print "HELLO WORLD"

+As documentation is still in progress, see the [expression tests](./src/test/expressions.rs) for examples of expression usage.

 ## Performance